 Shakadang Trail: 6:30AM

 The trail is carved into the cliff face — literally chiseled from marble by workers who must have had either incredible skill or incredible disregard for personal safety.
-Below, the Shakadang River ran clear over marble boulders worn smooth by millennia of water.
+Below, the Shakadang River runs clear over marble boulders worn smooth by millennia of water.
 The color of the water — somewhere between turquoise and green, depending on the depth — is not something a phone camera captures accurately.
-You just have to see it.
+You simply have to see it.

 Eternal Spring Shrine: 8AM